savonet/book/technology.md

 As explained in [the above section](#sec:audio-streams), various files have various sampling rates.
 For instance, suppose that your radio is streaming at 48 kHz and that you want to play a file at 44.1 kHz.
-You will have to _resample_ your file (change its sampling rate) which, in the present case, means that you will have to come up with new samples.
+You will have to _resample_ your file, i.e. change its sampling rate, which, in the present case, means that you will have to come up with new samples.
 There are various simple strategies for this such as copying the sample closest to a missing one, or doing a linear interpolation between the two closest.
-This is what Liquidsoap is doing if you don't have the libsamplerate library enabled and, believe it or not (or better try it!), it sounds quite bad.
+This is what Liquidsoap is doing if you don't have the right libraries enabled and, believe it or not (or better try it!), it sounds quite bad.
 Resampling is a complicated task to get right, and can be costly in terms of CPU if you want to achieve good quality.
+Whenever possible Liquidsoap uses `libsamplerate` library to achieve this task, which provides much better results than the naive implementation.

 ### Normalization

-The next thing you want to do is to _normalize_ the sound, meaning that you want to have roughly the same audio loudness between tracks.
-If they come from different sources (such as two different albums by two different artists) this is generally not the case.
+The next thing you want to do is to _normalize_ the sound, meaning that you want to adjust its volume in order to have roughly the same audio loudness between
+tracks: if they come from different sources (such as two different albums by two different artists) this is generally not the case.

-A strategy to fix that is to use _automatic gain control_: the program can regularly measure the current audio loudness based, say, on the previous second of sound, and increase or decrease the volume depending on how it is with respect to a target volume.
+A strategy to fix that is to use _automatic gain control_: the program can regularly measure the current audio loudness based, say, on the previous second of sound, and increase or decrease the volume depending on the value of the current level compared to the target one.
 This has the advantage of being easy to set up and providing an homogeneous sound.
-It is quite efficient when having voice over the radio, but is quite unnatural for music: if a song has a quiet introduction for instance, its volume will be pushed up and the song as a whole will not sound as usual.
+However, while it is quite efficient when having voice over the radio, it is quite unnatural for music: if a song has a quiet introduction for instance, its volume will be pushed up and the song as a whole will not sound as usual.

 Another strategy for music consists in pre-computing the loudness of each file.
-It can be performed each time a song is about to be played, but the most efficient way of proceeding consists in computing this in advance and store it as a metadata; the stream generator can then adjust the volume on a per-song basis.
-The standard for this is _ReplayGain_ and there are a few efficient tools to achieve this task.
+It can be performed each time a song is about to be played, but it is much more efficient to compute this in advance and store it as a metadata: the stream generator can then adjust the volume on a per-song basis based on this information.
+The standard for this way of proceeding is _ReplayGain_ and there are a few efficient tools to achieve this task.
 It is also more natural than basic gain control, because it takes in account the way our ears perceive sound in order to compute loudness.

-At this point, we should also indicate that there is a subtlety in the way we measure amplification.
-They are either measured _linearly_, i.e. we indicate the amplification coefficient by which we should multiply the sound, or in _decibels_.
+At this point, we should also indicate that there is a subtlety in the way we measure volume (and loundness).
+It can either be measured _linearly_, i.e. we indicate the amplification coefficient by which we should multiply the sound, or in _decibels_.
+The reason for having the two is that the first is more mathematically pleasant, whereas the second is closer to the way we perceive the sound.
 The relationship between linear _l_ and decibel _d_ measurements is not easy, the formulas relating the two are _d_=20 log~10~(_l_) and _l_=10^_d_/20^.
-If your math classes are too far away, you should only remember that 0 dB means no amplification (we multiply by the amplification coefficient 1), adding 6 dB corresponds to multiplying by 2, and removing 6dB corresponds to dividing by 2:
+If your math classes are too far away, you should only remember that 0 dB means no amplification (we multiply by the amplification coefficient 1), adding 6 dB corresponds to multiplying by 2, and removing 6 dB corresponds to dividing by 2:

 ------------- ---- --- -- -- -- --
 decibels      -12  -6  0  6  12 18